-During summer vacation, KUSH offer a two-week Summer English Course in Cheltenham, England.
+During summer vacation, KUSH offers a two-week summer English course in Cheltenham, England.
 Each year, around 20 students participate in this course.
 The most remarkable activity is a research presentation.
-Before visiting, students learn how to give a presentation in English and decide their theme as preparation.
-After the Course starts, they study how to convey messages effectively when public speaking at St. Edward's High School.
-They also visit companies, stores, and so on to gather information for their presentation.
-On the last day, a large meeting is held for students to show the result of their efforts.
-After the presentation session, students hold a Japanese-culture festival.
-Their host families, students and teachers at St. Edward School attend the party.
-Throughout the course, students enhance not only their English skills, but also their competence for team-working.
-Other than that, they also learn from home-staying, excursions around Cheltenham and the city of London, and some interesting classes such as drama-lessons and scone making.
-This program benefits students in both English learning and culture studying,
+Before visiting, students learn how to give a presentation in English and decide on their theme as preparation.
+After the course starts, they study how to convey messages effectively when publicly speaking at St. Edward's High School.
+They also visit companies and stores to gather information for their presentations.
+On the last day, a large meeting is held for students to show the results of their efforts.
+After the presentation session, students hold a Japanese culture festival.
+Their host families, and students and teachers from St. Edward's School attend the party.
+Throughout the course, students enhance not only their English skills, but also their competence in team-working.
+In addition, they also learn from home-staying, excursions around Cheltenham and the city of London, and some interesting classes such as drama lessons and scone making.
+This program benefits students in both English learning and culture studying.

-TSUNEOKA Yuki (S3B)
+HARA Koki (S3B)